Thewbi/EasyTrain/README.md

 - Starting trains from dead end rails will not work properly (it will work for one cycle only) because the train will enter the dead end in reverse orientation that it started from.
 Because Easy Train does not ever drive trains in reverse but only heading forward, a train that is headed towards the dead end of a rail will never be able to drive again.
 - Because of the train above, only start trains from blocks that are part of loops.

-To start the Algorithm, select RoutingController > Start from the MenuBar.
+To start the algorithm, select RoutingController > Start from the MenuBar.
 The trains will start their randomly selected routes.

 To stop the random operation, click the Stop button at the bottom of the screen.